-The Annual Report Date will be the first day of April following each fiscal year end, commencing with the fiscal year ended June 30, 2009.
+The Annual Report Date will be the date that is 270 days after each fiscal year end, commencing with the fiscal year ended June 30, 2010.
 The Annual Report will contain:

 - 1. Audited financial statements for the most recent complete fiscal year.

 - 2. The following financial and operating data contained in Appendix I to the Final Official Statement:

 - a.
 Information as of the end of the most recent complete academic or fiscal year, as appropriate, of the matters covered by the Sections entitled:

 - Faculty and Staff

-- Freshman Applications, Acceptances and Enrollments
+- · Freshman Applications, Acceptances and Enrollments

 - Transfer Student Enrollment

 - Enrollments

 - Student Body

 - Housing

 - Tuition and Fees

 - Financial Aid

 - Pensions

 - Unions

 - Statement of Financial Activity

 - Contributions Receivable

 - Capital Campaign

 - Net Assets Detail

 - Investment Management

 - Line of Credit

 - Long-Term Debt

-- Endowment Funds

 - b.
 An update of calculation of Estimated Debt Service and Pro Forma Coverage Statement.